jordaniza/delegatecash-claimable-mint/README.md

 > tl;dr please?

-You can keep your super-duper valuable ENS domain, ape, POAP or other crazy degen materials in a safe hot wallet, then grant a second wallet access to interact with other contracts on your behalf.
+You can keep your super-duper valuable ENS domain, ape, POAP or other crazy degen materials in a safe cold wallet, then grant a second wallet access to interact with other contracts on your behalf.

 You control the permissions on the second wallet.
 If that wallet is compromised, the attacker has no access to the tokens in your cold wallet.